digital-sustainability/oss-github-benchmark/README.md

 This can be done in 4 easy steps:

 1. Pull Repository
-2. Connect to DB with MongoDB Compass
+2. Connect to DB with MongoDB Compass.
+The Credentials can be found in Keepass
-3. Choose correct DB and then todoInstitution collection
+3. Choose the **testingNew** DB and then todoInstitution collection.
 4. Press **Add Data -> Import file** and choose github_repos.json.
 Keep in mind that *Stop on errors* needs to be unchecked.
 Then just click *Import*.